Riley Kovachs

 Pepe Carvalho

 Created by Manuel Vázquez Montalbán (1939 - 2003) "Do you realise that we private eyes are the barometers of established morality?
 I tell you society is rotten.
-It doesn't believe in anything," declares Spanish private eye PEPE CARVAHLO to his friend, Biscuter, in Southern Seas (1979).
+It doesn't believe in anything," declares Spanish private eye PEPE CARVALHO to his friend, Biscuter, in Southern Seas (1979).
 Pepe is a fat and cynical eye, who may … Continue reading Pepe Carvalho

 We’re Living In a Political World